Code-Institute-Submissions/MS2--Memory-Match2/README.md

 ## Deployment

-The Love Letter is hosted on GitHub pages, deployed from the master branch.
-The deployed site will update automatically upon new commits to the master branch.
+Memory Match was created using VSCode and is hosted on GitHub pages, deployed from the master branch.
+The deployed site will update automatically upon new pushes to the master branch.

+#To deploy to GitHub pages:

 To run locally, clone this repository directly into your chosen editor by pasting the link into your terminal.
 To remove from this GitHub repository, type ```git remote rm origin``` into the terminal.